We treat a number of conditions in the Dermatology department. These include the following:

 Although Psoriasis in a long term condition, there are many treatments available to improve the condition from topical creams and ointments, phototherapy, medication and also revolutionary biologic treatments.

-Sister Joanna Holye and Staff nurse Helen Childs take an active role in reviewing the patients with psoriasis and regularly monitor them twice a year, sometimes more frequently if required.
+Sister Helen Childs takes an active role in reviewing the patients with psoriasis and regularly monitors them twice a year, sometimes more frequently if required.
 Sister Julie Smith and Staff nurse Joanna Clark perform phototherapy treatments on our patients.
 Phototherapy is a treatment we use for adults and children with skin conditions such as psoriasis and eczema.

 Treatment is given by the patient standing in a cabinet with ultraviolet lamps if the skin condition affects the body or they sit at a machine after soaking their hands and/or feet in a solution if on their hands and/or feet.